 Before investing in digital cryptocurrency companies, it is recommended to perform thorough research.
 Assess whether they are a legitimate company and if they are blockchain-powered.
 This ensures that all online transactions come with detailed data.
 Scammers operate using the same modus operandi, so becoming aware of these signs can help you dodge substantial financial losses over time.

 You may be following a trustworthy tip from someone with extensive expertise in cryptocurrency trading but still become a victim by unknowingly visiting a fake website.
 Many websites resemble original and legitimate startup companies.
-When you visit a website, make sure that it features a small lock icon indicating that a website is secure and trustworthy.
+When you visit a website, make sure that it features a small lock icon indicating that the website is secure and trustworthy.
 To avoid transacting with scammers, carefully type the exact URL into your browser rather than click-through pop-up links.
 If you've been a victim of bogus websites, some agencies can help you refund your crypto asset.
 You can check out MyChargeback review and feedback online that can help you identify legitimate and fake websites.

 Email crypto scams